rustymyers/Octoprint-Filament-Reloaded/README.md

 ## Required sensor

 Using this plugin requires a filament sensor.
 The code is set to use the Raspberry Pi's internal Pull-Up resistors, so the switch should be between your detection pin and a ground pin.
+An inexpensive switch can be purchased for many printers, such as this one for the Ender 3: [BIQU Filament Break Detection Sensor](https://www.amazon.com/BIQU-Filament-Detection-Accessories-Transparent/dp/B08QJDP36R).

 This plugin is using the GPIO.BOARD numbering scheme, the pin being used needs to be selected by the physical pin number.